 Our compensation program has been consistently applied by the Compensation Committee for several years.
-The Compensation Committee believes that a majority of the total compensation opportunity for executives should be allocated to cash bonuses and equity awards that are contingent on the achievement of pre-determined performance measures in order to align compensation with the interests of stockholders.
+The Compensation Committee believes that a majority of the total compensation opportunity for executives should be variable or at risk with the majority allocated to cash bonuses and equity awards that are contingent on the achievement of pre-determined performance measures in order to align compensation with the interests of stockholders.
 Performance measures for management are based on Company-wide targets, with a greater emphasis for more senior personnel.

-At the 2016 Annual Meeting of Stockholders, our stockholders overwhelmingly approved our Fiscal 2017 named executive officer compensation program, receiving 89.3% of eligible votes cast in favor.
+At the 2017 Annual Meeting of Stockholders, our stockholders soundly approved our Fiscal 2018 named executive officer compensation program, receiving 85.3% of eligible votes cast in favor.
 The Compensation Committee concluded that the stockholders support our compensation policies and programs, which the Compensation Committee believes continue to provide a competitive pay-for-performance package that effectively incentivizes our NEOs and reinforces the Compensation Committee's views that our executive compensation program is achieving its objectives without giving rise to excessive risk.